oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 ##### Domain in PV

 For Domain in PV, the type of restart needed depends on the nature of the WebLogic domain configuration change:
-* With operator version 3.0.0, domain configuration changes that add clusters, either configured or dynamic, cluster member servers, or standalone servers can now be performed dynamically.
-This support requires that the new clusters or servers are added to the domain configuration and then [triggering the operator's introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}) of that new configuration.
+* Starting with operator version 3.0.0, domain configuration changes that add new clusters (either configured or dynamic), member servers for these new clusters, or non-clustered servers can now be performed dynamically.
+This support requires that the new clusters or servers are added to the domain configuration and then that you [initiate the operator's introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}) of that new configuration.
-* Other changes to parts of the domain configuration that the operator introspects, require a full restart, even if the changes are dynamic.
+* Other changes to parts of the domain configuration that the operator introspects, require a full shutdown and restart, even if the changes are dynamic, such as:
-  * The following are the other types of changes to the domain configuration that the operator introspects:
   * Adding or removing a network access point
+  * Adding a server to an existing cluster
   * Changing a cluster, server, dynamic server, or network access point name
   * Enabling or disabling the listen port, SSL port, or admin port
   * Changing any port numbers
   * Changing a network access point's public address
 * Other dynamic WebLogic configuration changes do not require a restart.
 For example, a change to a server's connection timeout property is dynamic and does not require a restart.
-    * Other non-dynamic domain configuration changes require either a manually initiated rolling restart or a full domain restart, depending on the nature of the change.
+* Other non-dynamic domain configuration changes require either a manually initiated rolling restart or a full domain shut down and restart, depending on the nature of the change.
   * For example, a rolling restart is applicable when changing a WebLogic Server `stuck thread timer interval` property.
 See [Restart all the servers in the domain]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restart-all-the-servers-in-the-domain" >}}).

 #### Changing the domain configuration overrides